jacobausubel/jacobausubel.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a PhD student in Political Science at George Washington University, specializing in American Politics and Research Methods.
 My areas of interest include elections, mis/disinformation, and public opinion.
-Further details about ongoing research projects can be found on this website.
+You can find details about my published papers and ongoing research projects on this website.

 Beyond research, I serve as a teaching assistant in my department.
 I have led discussion sections for two courses: Introduction to American Politics (PSC-1002) and Scope and Methods of Political Science (PSC-2101).
 In Summer 2025, I was the primary instructor for a four-day math bootcamp for incoming PhD students.